jbrew/pt-voicebox/README.md

 # pt-voicebox
 This is a writing interface intended to imitate the predictive text function on smartphones.
 It is not a bot!
-You have to use it.
+A user has to be involved.

 The classes are structured as follows: